Sandusky County Court Records

 3. For civil cases at Bellevue Municipal Court, use the Bellevue Municipal Court case lookup.

-4. For in-person requests, visit the clerk’s office at the courthouse where the case was filed and submit a completed Public Record Request Form (SCPR-10).
+4. To request records in person, visit the clerk's office at the courthouse where the case was filed and submit a completed Public Record Request Form (SCPR-10).

-The Sandusky County Clerk of Courts website provides additional resources and contact information for civil record inquiries.
-Certified copies of civil court documents can be obtained through the clerk’s office and carry a fee consistent with the office’s copy schedule.
+The Sandusky County Clerk of Courts website offers more resources and contact information for civil record questions.
+You can get certified copies of civil court documents through the clerk's office, and they carry a fee that matches the office's copy schedule.

 Sandusky County Family Court Records

-Family law matters in Sandusky County are handled by the Domestic Relations Division of the Court of Common Pleas.
-This division has jurisdiction over divorce cases with and without children, dissolution of marriage, legal separations, spousal support, allocation of parental rights and responsibilities (including child custody and visitation), change of custody petitions, support enforcement, and civil protection orders.
-The court maintains continuing jurisdiction over matters affecting minor children of terminated marriages.
+Family law cases in Sandusky County go to the Domestic Relations Division of the Court of Common Pleas.
+This division hears divorce cases with and without children, dissolution of marriage, legal separations, spousal support, the allocation of parental rights and responsibilities (which covers child custody and visitation), change of custody petitions, support enforcement, and civil protection orders.
+The court keeps continuing jurisdiction over matters affecting the minor children of terminated marriages.

 Divorce and Dissolution Records

-Divorce and dissolution case records are maintained by the Sandusky County Clerk of Courts.
-Requesters can search divorce case dockets through the online docket system using a party’s name, date range, or case number.
-Certified copies of divorce decrees or related orders can be obtained by contacting the clerk’s office or submitting a Public Record Request Form.
+The Sandusky County Clerk of Courts holds divorce and dissolution case records.
+You can search divorce case dockets through the online docket system using a party's name, a date range, or a case number.
+To get certified copies of a divorce decree or related orders, contact the clerk's office or submit a Public Record Request Form.

-Required forms for initiating a divorce filing are available through the Sandusky County Common Pleas Court domestic relations forms page.
-While parties may proceed without an attorney, they are expected to follow court rules and file all required documents.
+The forms you'll need to start a divorce filing are available on the Sandusky County Common Pleas Court domestic relations forms page.
+You can proceed without an attorney, but you're still expected to follow the court's rules and file all the required documents.

 Domestic Violence and Civil Protection Orders

-Civil protection order proceedings fall under the Domestic Relations Division.
-The court appoints magistrates to hear most protection order matters along with dissolution, divorce, legal separation, and post-decree motions.
+Civil protection order cases fall under the Domestic Relations Division.
+The court appoints magistrates to hear most protection order matters, along with dissolutions, divorces, legal separations, and post-decree motions.

 Adoption and Juvenile Matters

-Adoption proceedings and juvenile matters — including delinquency, abuse, neglect, and dependency cases — are handled by the Juvenile Division of the Court of Common Pleas.
-Juvenile records are not available to the general public under Ohio law and are exempt from public inspection except in limited circumstances relating to adult prosecution.
+Adoptions and juvenile matters, including delinquency, abuse, neglect, and dependency cases, are handled by the Juvenile Division of the Court of Common Pleas.
+Under Ohio law, juvenile records aren't open to the general public and are exempt from public inspection except in limited situations tied to adult prosecution.

 Marriage Records

-The Sandusky County Probate Court issues marriage licenses and maintains marriage records for the county.
-Unofficial marriage records can be searched online:
+The Sandusky County Probate Court issues marriage licenses and keeps the county's marriage records.
+You can search unofficial marriage records online:

-For certified marriage certificates, contact the Probate Court by phone at (419) 334-6211, by email at probateinfo@sanduskycountyoh.gov, or in person during court hours.
+For a certified marriage certificate, contact the Probate Court by phone at (419) 334-6211, by email at probateinfo@sanduskycountyoh.gov, or in person during court hours.

 Birth and Death Records

-The Sandusky County Public Health Department maintains birth and death records from 1908 to the present.
-Certified copies cost $25.00 each and can be obtained in person or by mail.
-Mail requests should include a self-addressed stamped envelope and a check payable to the Sandusky County Health Department, sent to:
+The Sandusky County Public Health Department keeps birth and death records from 1908 to the present.
+Certified copies cost $25.00 each, and you can get them in person or by mail.
+For mail requests, include a self-addressed stamped envelope and a check payable to the Sandusky County Health Department, sent to:

 2000 Countryside Drive, Fremont, Ohio 43420

 The Probate Court also holds birth and death records from 1867 to December 20, 1908.
-Online searches for these historical records are available through the Probate Court’s birth record search and death record search portals.
-Certified copies of records in the Probate Court’s custody can be requested by phone, email, or in person.
+You can search these historical records online through the Probate Court's birth record search and death record search portals.
+Certified copies of records the Probate Court holds can be requested by phone, email, or in person.

 Sandusky County Probate Court Records

-The Probate Division of the Sandusky County Court of Common Pleas oversees a broad range of matters beyond estate administration, including guardianships, conservatorships, adoptions, trust matters, marriage license issuance, wrongful death settlements, minor injury settlements, name changes, civil claims, and involuntary mental health commitments.
-The court also makes appointments to various county boards and commissions.
+The Probate Division of the Sandusky County Court of Common Pleas covers far more than estate administration.
+It also handles guardianships, conservatorships, adoptions, trust matters, marriage license issuance, wrongful death settlements, minor injury settlements, name changes, civil claims, and involuntary mental health commitments.
+The court additionally makes appointments to various county boards and commissions.

 What Probate Records Are Available

-Probate case records accessible online through the court’s Henschen case management system (CMS) include estate proceedings, guardianship files, name changes, and other civil matters.
-Public case files are available for the following periods:
+Probate case records available online through the court's Henschen case management system (CMS) include estate proceedings, guardianship files, name changes, and other civil matters.
+Public case files are available for these periods:

 Case PeriodCase Number RangeSearch Method